Public speaking can be a challenge.

 AVOID rushing from one sentence to the next until you have to stop for breath.
 This is the classic signal of uncertainty or nervousness.
 Neither inspires confidence.

 So as to look more at ease, and to encourage your audience to focus on your message, eliminate all unnecessary hand gestures.

-- Making gestures that aren’t designed to complement your words is merely hand waving (and can be extremely annoying)
+- Making gestures that aren’t designed to complement your words is merely hand waving, which can be extremely annoying.

 - Pointing can be interpreted as aggressive

-- Hand-clasping can appear as anxiety (or fake sincerity)
+- Hand-clasping can appear as anxiety, or worse, fake sincerity

 A few meaningful gestures, which add to the content or tone of your speaking, help to engage your audience.
 Too many make you seem theatrical or, worse, vague.